homiedopie/beberlei.de/2013/03/04/doctrine_repositories.rst

         public function match(Specification $specification)
         {
             if ( ! $specification->supports($this->getEntityName())) {
-                throw new \InvalidArgumentExcetion("Specification not supported by this repository.");
+                throw new \InvalidArgumentException("Specification not supported by this repository.");
             }

             $qb = $this->createQueryBuilder('r');